NHERI-SimCenter/SimCenterBootcamp2020/docs/_sources/source/assignment_C5.rst.txt

 We are going a tapis container application we are going to use some tapis apps and files comamnds to do so.
 To build our app, like all programmers do, we are going to start by cloning an existing one that has similar inputs to the one we want, basically an input directory and a parameter.
 We will name the app **mpiCompileRun** and associate it with the exe srvice we created in exercise 1.
 (You will need the name).
 Use the following command to see what is needed.

-The app we have in mind is one that will compile a program we have uploaded **mpiPI.c** say and run it.
+The app we have in mind is one that will compile a program we have uploaded **piMPI.c** say and run it.
 A wrapper.sh file for this purpose is shown below:

 We are first going to search for an app to clone.
 Let us look at simcenter apps.